lfishRhungry/zbanner/README.md

 And can also be installed in some ways on Windows.

-## Build

-With dependencies installed we can build xtate both release and debug version by executing `build.sh` on Linux or `build.bat` on Windows.
+With dependencies installed we can build xtate both release and debug version by CMake or executing `build.sh` on Linux.

 ## Intro